1. What is Pay As You Earn (PAYE)?

 6) How can I make a claim?

-You will be required to complete an Income Tax Return for Individuals (ITF/1A) which is available at the Customer Care Centre in Lusaka or Kitwe, and from any ZRA office in the provinces, and attach the following documents:
+You will be required to complete an Income Tax Return for Individuals (ITF/1A) which is available at all Domestic Taxes Front Office Centers or indeed from the ZRA website.
+Please attach the following documents:

 - letter of termination of employment